ttaubert/octoblog/source/_posts/2014-06-10-the-web-cryptography-api.markdown

 > [→ Part 3: Password-based key derivation](/blog/2014/06/password-based-key-derivation-using-the-web-cryptography-api/)
 > [→ Part 4: Secret-key encryption](/blog/2014/06/secret-key-encryption-using-the-web-cryptography-api/)

-Cryptography is coming to the browser.
+Cryptography is coming to the DOM.
 While there is a lot that can and has been said about cryptography in an environment running untrusted code (the browser), [Mozilla](https://bugzilla.mozilla.org/show_bug.cgi?id=865789),